 In this example, we’ll create a bar chart.
 Click on the bar chart icon on the left-hand side of the page, then scroll down to the section called “Aggregations”.
 This is where we will set the chart’s data sources, otherwise referred to as its measures and dimensions.

 Measures are numeric values used to populate the y-axis.
-Each measure consists of a:
+Each action consists of a:

-- Source: the database field used to populate the measure’s values
+- Source: the database field used to fill the measure’s values

 - Label: the name to display in the legend